addminjiik/-/Self-Host-Bot-Configuration.md

+PLEASE NOTE.
+THIS IS INVALID.
+SELF HOST IS NO LONGER ABLE TO BE DONE FOR NOW.
+IT MAY NOT EVER BE A THING AGAIN UNLESS YOU WANT TO FIGURE IT OUT VIA THE CODE.

 Migrating to a New Version?
 [This Migration](https://github.com/dawgeth/CouchBot/wiki/Self-Host-Bot-Migration) document may help!

 1. Go to [https://console.developers.google.com](https://console.developers.google.com).
 Create an app.
 Create API key.
 Save that API Key.